DevOps-Represent/DevOps-Girls-Serverless-Bootcamp-4/serverless-starter-todo/README.md

 ---

-Try out your new API (use your real service endpoint):
+Try out your new API (use your real endpoint, and add `/todo` on the endpoint):

 <https://xxxxxxxxxx.execute-api.ap-southeast-2.amazonaws.com/dev/todo>